mmatyas/pegasus-docs/docs/user-guide/platform-linux.md

 Pegasus runs on both desktop and embedded Linux devices, and official releases are available for several platforms.

-On desktop, the releases are expected to run on at least the last two stable releases of Ubuntu, while on the Raspberry Pi, the last two stable releases of Raspbian.
+On desktop, the releases are expected to run on at least the last two stable releases of Ubuntu, while on the Raspberry Pi, the last stable releases of Raspbian.
 Other than a few required system libraries however, Pegasus is mostly self-contained, so as long as you have a fairly up-to-date system, you may be able to run the official builds without problem.

 In general, the dependencies on Linux are:

 - GStreamer 1.x <small>(for video playback)</small>
 - Fontconfig <small>(for typography)</small>
-- OpenSSL 1.0.x <small>(for networking)</small>
+- OpenSSL <small>(for networking)</small>
 - PolicyKit <small>(optional, for shutting down/restarting the device without admin rights)</small>
-- SDL2 <small>(optional, for improved gamepad support)</small>
+- SDL2 <small>(for improved gamepad support, required by the official build, optional when building from source)</small>

 !!! warning
     Depending on your settings, **the system may not allow running programs from USB drives or Windows file systems**.
 This is not a bug, but something you might want to be aware of.

-## Flatpak

-Pegasus is [available on FlatHub](https://flathub.org/apps/details/org.pegasus_frontend.Pegasus).
-You can use any Flatpak-supporting software centers to install it, or follow the instructions on the page to do it manually.

 ## Ubuntu

-At the time of writing, the official builds require Ubuntu **16.04 or later**.
+At the time of writing, the official builds require Ubuntu **18.04 or later**.
 Most of the dependencies come preinstalled, but in case you run into troubles, you can install them like this:

 ```
 sudo apt-get install \